 - Diners may not sit in roadway setups.
 Please remove or secure any tables and chairs

 - All electrical heaters in roadway set ups must be removed

-- If possible, remove any overhead coverings or regularly remove the snow until the snow alert ends
+- If possible, restaurants should remove any overhead coverings.
+At minimum, please regularly remove the snow from overhead coverings until the snow alert ends

-- If 12” or more of snow is forecast:
+- If 12” or more of snow is forecast, restaurants must also:

 - Remove or consolidate your roadway setups to have as small a footprint as possible along the curb

 - If you’re unable to remove or consolidate your roadway setup, you are encouraged to take steps to protect your asset from damage due to snow removal operations.
 The Department of Sanitation (DSNY) has conducted training exercises that included simulated snow removal operations on narrow streets with roadway setups on both sides.
 DSNY will conduct targeted outreach to restaurants to ensure setups meet NYC DOT siting criteria and that roads can be efficiently plowed and remain passable

 - Use your snow sticks to increase visibility of your setup components if they are moved

 - You may sign up to receive snow alerts and all snow-related updates through Notify NYC.
 To sign up for Notify NYC, call 311, visit www.nyc.gov/notifynyc, or follow @NotifyNYC on Twitter